top of page

 The adjective 'indolent' finds its etymological roots in Latin.
 It is derived from the Latin word 'indolentia,' which is a combination of 'in' (not) and 'dolere' (to feel pain or to grieve).
 Originally, 'indolentia' meant the absence of physical or emotional pain.
 However, over time, the term evolved to describe a state characterized by a tendency to avoid work, exertion, or activity, often due to a preference for ease and comfort.
 When someone is described as 'indolent,' it implies a reluctance to make efforts or engage in productive activities, often choosing a more comfortable and pain-free existence.
 The etymology of 'indolent' highlights the idea of avoiding discomfort and effort, which aligns with its contemporary usage to describe a lack of motivation or inclination to work or engage in strenuous tasks.

-Quiz: Find the meaning of the adjective indolent:
+Find the correct meaning of the adjective indolent:

 Try Again!